 In a similar vein, small-amplitude short-period (SASP) RRc variables (those with periods $<0.26$\,d) are not present in dwarf galaxies \citep[][]{Fiorentino2022}, which also arises from the dependency between their periods and metal content.
-We note in passing that the existence of metal-rich RRLs is predicted from theoretical models, based on their pulsational and evolutionary properties \citep[see][]{Bono1997a,Bono1997b}.
+We note in passing that the existence of moderately metal-rich RRLs (with $-1.5\lesssim{\rm [Fe/H]}\lesssim-0.5$) is predicted by theoretical models, based on their pulsational and evolutionary properties \citep[see][]{Bono1997a,Bono1997b}.
 In fact, similar to HASPs, the period distribution of SASPs is only shifted toward short periods for RRc stars in massive satellites and in the halo (which corresponds to [Fe/H] $\sim-1.4$\,dex; \citealt{Crestani2021b}), another indication of the minor contribution of systems less massive than $10^9$\,M$_\odot$ to the formation of the halo.

 Figure~\ref{fig:baileyhasps} shows the DESI Y1 Bailey diagram highlighting the HASP and SASP regions, making the distinction between RRLs in the halo field, the Sgr stream, Draco, and the combined sample of globular cluster RRLs.
-Here, following the convention from the literature, we define the HASP region as that with periods $<0.48$\,d and $A_V>0.75$\,mag, and the SASP region as that with periods $<0.26$\,d and $A_V>0.1$\,mag.
+Here, following the convention from the literature \citep[][]{Fiorentino2015,Fiorentino2017,Fiorentino2022}, we define the HASP region as that with periods $<0.48$\,d and ${\rm Amp}_V>0.75$\,mag, and the SASP region as that with periods $<0.26$\,d and ${\rm Amp}_V>0.1$\,mag.
 It is clear from the figure that the HASP region is dominated by field stars.
 In fact, of the 270 RRab stars in this region, 97\% are field stars, and only nine of them (3\%) are from the Sgr stream.
 Similarly, 22 out of the 23 RRc stars in the SASP region are field stars (96\%), and only one of them is from Sgr.